strongli-bsx/Work-in-ASR/WorkLog.md

    - the last line mode : use q, w etc to quit the vim. **Note** the ESC can quit this mode anytime.

 ---
+### 7.22
+1. STAR PROCESSOR
+   - LSR : logical shift right
+   - ASR : arithmetic shift right
+   - ROR : rotote right
+   > Note : the difference between LSR and RSR is the sign bit.
+ASR  sign bit is contant, while LSR donot have sign bit, and its highest bit is 0.

+2. Saturating Instruction.
+This instruction is to prevent the calculation results overflow.